 After looking at various makes and models of induction cook tops for our new Bundutec Roadrunner, we opted to go with the True Induction TI-1+1 model.
 It consists of an induction burner on one side and a propane burner on the other.
 This particular cook top, measuring 17 inches long x 25.25 inches wide x 4.2 inches high, is made of ceramic glass on one side and stainless steel with a removable cast-iron grill on the other.
 On the highest setting, it consumes 1,600 watts with a temperature range between 150 and 450 degrees F. The True Induction Dual Cook Top is easy to use.
 The controls allow us to raise or lower the heat by pressing the up or down temperature button.
 Each press of the button displays the temperature digitally in either Fahrenheit or Celsius, which in turn changes the temperature of the burner almost immediately.
 The control pad also has a timer to allow you to cook for a set time while attending to other things.

 Cooking with propane has been the norm in recreational vehicles for well over 70 years, yet that paradigm might be changing with the advent of lithium batteries and the growing popularity of induction cooking.
 We used to drool over the wondrous capabilities of the EarthRoamer and the massive electrical and off-grid system each rig was equipped with.
 With the advent of the lighter, more powerful lithium ion battery, however, all of that has changed.
 Even a “small” hard-side truck camper like our Bundutec Roadrunner can pack a powerful punch with lithium essentially doubling the capacity of old lead-acid batteries of the same size.
-Couple that capability with a good solar power system and the conveniences of an induction cook top, and you’ve got yourself a capable rig for a tiny fraction of the cost.
+Couple that capability with a good solar power system and the capabilities of the True Induction 1+1 Cook top, and you’ve got yourself a capable rig for a tiny fraction of the cost.
+This concludes our review of the True Induction Dual Cooktop.